LeGalzor/Wix_fed_exposure/README.md

 # Flickr Gallery

 Welcome to the Flickr Gallery application.
-This app is simple, you write a tag at the top and you get images from flickr with that tag.
+This app is a simple gallery application that displays images in a grid.
+The images are retrieved using the Flickr API to fetch images by a tag.

 ## Getting Started